UlordChain/UlordChain/README.md

     ./autogen.sh
     ./configure
-    make -j(number of threads you want to use)
+    make -j(number of threads)

 ### Run

     cd src && ./ulordd -daemon # use ./ulord-cli to make rpc call

 Development Process
 -------------------

-The master branch is constantly updated and developed, while stable executables will be published once mainnet is published.
+The master branch is constantly updated and developed, while stable and versionized executables will be published once mainnet is published.

-Welcome to commit changes or issues.
+Issues and commit changes are welcome.

 Testing
 -------